DarienLibrary/website_content/content/_finished/library_cards/signup.md

 <div class="col-md-10 col-md-offset-1"><p style="font-size:1.25em !important;">Welcome, Darien residents, educators, and individuals who work in town!
 Your <strong>temporary</strong> library card number will be emailed to you within 24-hours, during normal business hours Monday through Friday.</p>

 <p style="font-size:1.25em !important;">Within <strong>four weeks</strong>, please visit us to pick up your new library card at the Welcome Desk, between 9 a.m. and 5 p.m.
-Monday-Friday or on Saturdays from 1 to 5 p.m., along with your ID.</p></div>
+Monday-Friday or on Saturdays and Sundays from 1 to 5 p.m., along with your ID.</p></div>
 <iframe
 id="JotFormIFrame-200767174240047"
 title="Sign Up for a Darien Library Card"